 It’s not for every business, but for businesses that can use it, the small investment of $5 monthly to add-on the UMix in-store messaging service can pay very nice dividends.
 It can be used to promote products, services, and goodwill.

 First, a little historical context is in order.
 Old style music delivery systems such as satellite and CD’s are very cumbersome to add messages.
 They involve an external device called a message repeater.
 Tapes of messages on the repeater interrupt songs to play obtrusive-sounding messages.
-They are typically not updated as much as needed because of the cumbersome update process: record the voice, edit, mail tapes, insert in repeater, etc.
+They are typically not updated as much as needed because of the cumbersome update process: record the voice, edit, mail tapes, insert in the repeater, etc.

 UMix changed all of that.
 Because UMix is a digital, integrated system of music and messages, our customers can seamlessly and unobtrusively add messages to any music program.
 They can even create lists of messages to rotate through and play them at whatever time and frequency they want.
 All that’s needed is an MP3 and web browser to load and schedule any message.
 And because it’s integrated and digital, messages never interrupt songs!